-Question: I am filing my 2014 U.S. tax return from the U.K. and am eligible for the automatic 2-month extension.
-Does the IRS need to receive my return by June 15, 2015, or can the return just be postmarked by June 15, 2015?
+Question: I am filing my 2015 U.S. tax return from a foreign country and am eligible for the automatic 2-month extension.
+Does the IRS need to receive my return by June 15, 2016, or can it just be postmarked by June 15, 2016?

 - Tax Topic 304 - Extension of Time to File Your Tax Return